primiano/perfetto-docs/docs/guides/memory.md

 EOF
 ```

+While it is running, take a photo if you are following along.

+Pull the file using `adb pull /data/misc/perfetto-traces/trace ~/mem-trace`
+and upload to the [Perfetto UI](https://ui.perfetto.dev).
+This will show
+overall stats about system [ION](#ion) usage, and per-process stats to
+expand.
+Scroll down (or Ctrl-F for) to `com.google.android.GoogleCamera` and
+expand.
+This will show a timeline for various memory stats for camera.

 ![Camera Memory Trace](/docs/images/trace-rss-camera.png)

 We can see that around 2/3 into the trace, the memory spiked.
 This is where